 Solution: Exercising regularly helps gently release toxins through the skin via sweat.
 The increase in heart rate, body temperature and deep breathing also aids in moving and releasing toxins.
 With less body fat, there is less places for your body to ‘hide’ toxins.

 The body uses sleep to repair, rebuild and restore itself.
 In essence, our body’s use the sleeping hours to cleanse and detoxify, and to build strength and immunity.
 If we’re not sleeping enough, every single one of our bodily functions becomes sluggish which in turn, allows toxins to build up.

-Solution : Some recommended steps to improve your sleep patterns including; sticking to a sleep schedule, develop a relaxing bedtime routine, switching off the electronics (phone, tablet, television), and avoiding daytime naps longer than 20 minutes.
+Solution : Some recommended steps to improve your sleep patterns including; sticking to a sleep schedule, develop a relaxing bedtime routine, switching off the electronics (phone, tablet, television), including a Magnesium supplement into your routine, and avoiding daytime naps longer than 20 minutes.

 In short, the colon is your body’s sewage system.
 If the sewage system backs up, toxins become trapped.